ddanielbee/react-future-hooks/README.md

   const [userUpdateResult, executeUserUpdate] = useDataPost(
     `/user-api/update/${props.userId}`
+    requestBodyTypeGuard, // We need 2 typeguards for this one.
+    /*
-    requestBodyTypeGuard, // We need 2 typeguards for this one. resultTypeGuard, // There are cases we might not care about the result.
-We can always pass () => true; for a typeguard that never fails in those cases. logger
+      // There are cases we might not care about the result.
+      We can always pass () => true;
+      for a typeguard that never fails in those cases.
+    */
+    resultTypeGuard,
+    logger
   );

   const handleFormSubmit = (userData) => {
+    /*
-    // We execute the POST request with the body we want to send to the endpoint.
-This will trigger the same state changes on userUpdateResult as the other hooks. executeUserUpdate(userData)
+      We execute the POST request with the body we want to send to the endpoint.
+      This will trigger the same state changes on userUpdateResult as the other hooks.
+    */
+    executeUserUpdate(userData)
   }

   switch (userFetchResult.state) {
     case "NotStarted":
+    /*
-      return <UpdateForm onSubmit={handleFormSubmit} />; // Not in the example, what UpdateForm does, but it's assumed that when submitted, will call it's onSubmit with the data we want to send. case "Pending":
+      Not in the example, what UpdateForm does, but it's assumed that when submitted it will call it's onSubmit with the data we want to send.
+    */
+      return <UpdateForm onSubmit={handleFormSubmit} />;
+    case "Pending":
       return <LoadingSpinner />;
     case "Fulfilled":